 Policies & Regulations

-In compliance with federal law, Notre Dame Law School does not discriminate on the basis of race, color, national or ethnic origin, sex, disability, veteran status, or age in the administration of any of its educational programs, admissions policies, scholarship and loan programs, athletic or other school-administered programs, or in employment.
-The Office of Institutional Equity handles all inquiries regarding its efforts to comply with and carry out its responsibilities under the federal law and University policies.
+In compliance with federal law and the University of Notre Dame’s non-discrimination policy, Notre Dame Law School does not discriminate on the basis of race, color, national or ethnic origin, sex, disability, veteran status, genetic information, or age in the administration of any of its educational programs, admissions policies, scholarship and loan programs, athletic and other school-administered programs, or in employment.

-The Career Development Office complies with the American Bar Association and the AALS requirements that all employers to whom we provide assistance and facilities for interviewing and other placement functions observe the principles of equal opportunity to obtain employment without discrimination or segregation on the ground of race, color, national origin, gender, sex, sexual orientation, age, disability, or discrimination on the basis of religion.
+The Career Development Office complies with the American Bar Association and the AALS requirements that all employers to whom we provide assistance and facilities for interviewing and other placement functions observe the principles of equal opportunity to obtain employment without discrimination or segregation on the ground of race, color, national origin, gender (including identity and expression), sex, sexual orientation, age, disability, or discrimination on the basis of religion.

 Policies Governing Student Life

 Du Lac: A Guide to Student Life (http://dulac.nd.edu/) includes the codes, rules, regulations, and policies that establish the official parameters for student life and behavior.
 Unless otherwise noted, the policies and procedures in du Lac apply to all students – undergraduate, graduate, and professional — whether the behavior occurs on or off campus.
-Copies of du Lac are provided to all students at the time of their enrollment and may also be obtained from the Office of Residence Life and Housing.
+Copies of du Lac are provided to all students at the time of their enrollment and may also be obtained from the Office of Community Standards.